 Online Hotel Booking Link.
 Use The Attendee Code: NIWA2018 to receive the discounted room rate of NZ$210 (Room Only; Prices include GST tax of 15%).
 Rates quoted are per room, per night on a single, double or twin occupancy.
 Rooms & rates are held until 04/02/2018; after this date all rooms and rates are subject to availability.

-A list of titles received so far is here.
+A list of titles received so far is here, and the short abstracts are here.
 This will be updated as further contributions are accepted (a similar format and range of topics as for previous UV Workshops is envisaged).

 Instructions for Presenters:

 A template file for the extended abstracts can be found here.

 Presenters should bring correctly-formatted extended abstracts to the meeting (word and pdf).

 Oral presenters must provide a ppt or pdf file of their talk to the session chair prior to the session.

 Poster presenters must provide a ppt or pdf slide to the session chair prior to the session.

 We thank our sponsors, listed below, for making the event possible!